fastrgv/AdaGate/README.md

 Linux users should type "adagate_gnu" to start the game.
 You may also double click its icon in file manager.

-Similarly, Windows users type "adagate.exe".
-Note that the DLLs must be collocated with the Windows binary.
+Similarly, Mac users may initiate the game by navigating to the installation directory in Finder and clicking the "adagate.app" icon named "AdaGate".

-Mac users may initiate the game by navigating to the installation directory in Finder and clicking the "adagate.app" icon named "AdaGate".
+Windows users type either a) "binw32\adagate32.exe" or b) "binw64\adagate64.exe" from the install directory.

 The install directory should contain a subdirectory named "data".
 It contains shaders, skyboxes, sound and texture data, as well as the puzzle definitions.